-Ants on the fruits
+Ants on the Dragon Fruits

-In this case, if you leave the flowers (which are now dried & crispy) on the fruits, you should remove them now.
-This will reduce the ant count & consequently invite fewer bugs to your fruits.
+In this case, if you leave the flowers (which are now brown, dried & crispy) on the fruits, you should remove them now.
+This will reduce the number of ants around & consequently discourage bugs hovering around your fruits.

 - 3 tablespoon boric acid